MalwareWerewolf/CodiceFiscaleUtils/README.md

 This helper class can perfectly work in every application and it does everything in a single class without using external resources.

-All the credits go the original author, this is just a repository to share his code that I didn't find so quickly while googling, especially on Github.

 The solution has two classes written in english and in italian in order to understand the methods and the parameters used.

 The ISTAT Code can be found on [dait.interno.gov.it](https://dait.interno.gov.it/territorio-e-autonomie-locali/sut/elenco_codici_comuni.php), in the last column on the right named as 'CODICE BELFIORE'.